 - Using fresh raspberries: You may need to adjust the baking time if using fresh raspberries as the batter may bake differently.

-- Don't over mix the batter: This will ensure you have fluffy, tender muffins.
+- Don't over-mix the batter: This will ensure you have fluffy, tender muffins.

 - Baking times may vary: All ovens are different, and your muffins may bake quicker or take longer than the indicated baking time.
-I recommend always checking on them occasionally and testing for doneness!
+I recommend constantly checking on them occasionally and testing for doneness!

 storage & freezing